MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 The Xbox Live Creators Program allows anyone to integrate Xbox Live into their title and publish to Xbox One and Windows 10.
 To start developing with the Xbox Live Creators Program, sign up today.

-If you want access to even more Xbox Live capabilities, be featured in the main Xbox One store, or receive dedicated marketing and development support, you can apply to the [ID@Xbox](http://www.xbox.com/Developers/id) program.
+If you want access to even more Xbox Live capabilities, dedicated marketing and development support, and the chance to be featured in the main Xbox One store, apply to the [ID@Xbox](http://www.xbox.com/Developers/id) program.

 <table>
     <colgroup>